liquicode/jsonstor/docs/external/readme.md

 ### Planned Filters

-- `jsonstor-oplog` : Traces storage functions and outputs to console, file, or other log targets.
+- `jsonstor-oplog` : Traces storage function calls and outputs messages to console, file, or other log targets.
 - `jsonstor-timestamps` : Adds `created` and `updated` timestamps to documents.
 - `jsonstor-wss-server` : Exports a storage over the network to storage wss-client.